-GOAL: 1 Higher Education Support OBJECTIVE: 1 Higher Education Support Service Categori es: STRATEGY: 2 Student Loan Programs Service: 20 Income: A.2 Age: B.3 CODE DESCRIPTION Exp 2021 Est 2022 Bud 2023 BL 2024 BL 2025
+OBJECTIVE: STRATEGY: Higher Education Support Student Loan Programs Service Categori Service: 20 Income: A.2 Age: B.3 CODE DESCRIPTION Exp 2021 Est 2022 Bud 2023 BL 2024 BL 2025

 This strategy provides funding to service loans under the Hinson-Hazlewood Student Loan Program (HHSLP), which is self-supporting through bond proceeds and loan repayments.
 The College Access Loan (CAL) is part of the HHSLP and provides eligible students at Texas institutions with one of the lowest interest rates in the country.
 It is authorized by Texas Education Code, Chapter 52, and governed by Coordinating Board rule.
 The Texas Armed Services Scholarship Program (TASSP), also part of the HHSLP, provides a forgivable loan and is aimed at encouraging students to become members or commissioned officers of the U.S. armed services.
 Several former loan programs, including the B-On-Time Loan Program, continue to be serviced although no new loans are being originated.
 Quality service is achieved through timely loan processing, customer service standards, and enforcement of collections, which contribute to the fiscal soundness of the interest and sinking fund that is used for the repayment of the bonds under the HHSLP.